 A path is one or more line segments between vertices.
-Paths can be open or closed, filled or unfilled.
+Paths can be open or closed.
+A closed path can be filled or unfilled.

 Starting IconSmith

 To start IconSmith from the Desktop, double-click the IconSmith icon, shown in Figure 12-1.